 But what I CAN say is that I’ve felt an incredible shift when I do honour the nature around me and allow it to help me transition through the seasonal changes – body, mind and spirit wise.

-The post How Seasonal Changes Affect Our Body, Mind & Spirit. appeared first on Caroline Høgh Groth.
+The post How Seasonal Changes Affect Our Body, Mind & Spirit. appeared first on Anna Høgh Groth.

 ]]>